Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 2. Primary Tensile Group: These run from the bottom of the femoral head to the outer side of the femur, handling tensile (stretching) forces.

-3. Secondary Compressive Group: These follow additional lines of stress within the upper femur.
+3. Secondary Compressive Group: These follow additional stress lines within the upper femur.

 4. Secondary Tensile Group: These align with tensile forces in the outer upper femur.